RumataEstor/exmatch/README.md

 # Extended match

-This library is meant to extend abilities provided by ExUnit.Assertions in regards to complex type matching, e.g. DateTime or Decimal.
+This library is meant to extend abilities provided by `ExUnit.Assertions` in regards to complex type matching, for example `DateTime` or `Decimal`.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `exmatch` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `exmatch` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do